Trichloroethylene exposure on Camp Lejeune has a strong association with Parkinson's disease

 Furthermore, PCBs have been found in high concentrations in the brains of people with Parkinson's disease.
 These environmental contaminants might have also been present on Camp Lejeune.

 Trichloroethylene, perchloroethylene, and dichloromethane are lipid soluble and can also rapidly enter the brain at sufficiently high concentrations, eventually causing Parkinson's disease.
 Some of these solvents polluted Camp Lejeune in the past.

 Many solvents found on military bases are neurotoxic, meaning they can irreversibly affect the brain, making the exposed person susceptible to developing Parkinson's disease several years or even decades later.
-The following are other solvents linked to the disorder:

 Exposure to PFAS can also result in Parkinson's disease, as they enhance oxidative stress, which has a significant association with the disorder.
 More specifically, PFOS was discovered to cause dopaminergic neuropathology, a process that ultimately leads to Parkinson's disease.